PPISP: Physically-Plausible Compensation and Control of Photometric Variations in Radiance Field Reconstruction: Experiments

-Comparison baselines are the post-processing approaches described in BilaRF~\cite{wang2024bilateral} and ADOP~\cite{Ruckert2022ADOP}.
-For experiments, we rely on their reference hyperparameters and reference implementations adapted for 3DGUT and GSplat.
+Comparison baselines are the appearance correction approaches described in GLO~\cite{martinbrualla2021nerfw}, BilaRF~\cite{wang2024bilateral}, and ADOP~\cite{Ruckert2022ADOP}.
+For experiments, we rely on their reference hyperparameters and reference implementations available in the respective framework.
 To increase the stability of ADOP's method, we increase the strength of their CRF regularization about \(100\times\) compared to the reference value.

-We jointly train the reconstruction method (with the default MCMC configuration) and the post-processing operator for 30k iterations.
+We jointly train the reconstruction method and the post-processing operator for 30k iterations.
 For the PPISP controller, we freeze both and train the controller for an additional 5k iterations.
+For 3DGS~\cite{kerbl3Dgaussians,ye2025gsplat} and 3DGUT~\cite{wu20253dgut}, we enable MCMC sampling~\cite{kheradmand20243d}.

 \paragraph{Metrics.} We evaluate the perceptual quality of the rendered views using peak signal-to-noise ratio (PSNR), structural similarity (SSIM), and learned perceptual image patch similarity (LPIPS) metrics.